maross3/VulkanRenderer/README.md

 # VulkanRenderer
-The rendering pipeline of the game engine I'm finna make
+A rendering pipeline of game engine

 Build it?
 Make sure you got SDL2 installed.
 Should be good to go.